thk4711/windows-front-panel-tray/README.md

-This software has a PlattformIO counterpart which is a ESP32 S3 based round fron panel display.
+This software has a PlattformIO counterpart which is a ESP32 S3 based round front panel display.
 Here is a link to that project: https://github.com/thk4711/pc-status-display

  ![](https://github.com/thk4711/pc-status-display/raw/main/doc/images/pc-display.png)